zelon88/HRCloud2/README.md

 # CURRENT CORE FEATURES

 -HRCloud2 takes user uploads and stores them in user-specific (but not database driven) non-hosted directories set by the administrator in the config.php file.
-Files that are requested by the user are temporarily moved to a user-specific hosted directory and are cleaned up every 6 hours.
+Files that are requested by the user are temporarily moved to a user-specific hosted directory and are cleaned up every 15 minutes.

 -Non-hosted permanent files remain until deleted by the end-user.